disq/marax-pico/README.md

 ## Close Up Pictures

 ![overview](./doc/innards_overview.jpeg)

 Overview.
 4 wires on the debug connector, 2 wires connected to the white wires from the reed switch.

 ![pump detail](./doc/innards_pump.jpeg)

 Detailed shot of the reed switch on the Pump (green)

 ![conn detail](./doc/innards_connector.jpeg)

 Debug connector, 4 wires going in, and 2 wires from reed switch

 ![connector](./doc/connector.jpeg)

-Ribbon cable comes from the MaraX and gets connected to board.
+Ribbon cable coming out from the MaraX and gets connected to board.

 ## Similar Projects